Advisory Committees

 Economic Advisory Committee

 The Economic Advisory Committee (EAC) is composed of economic and finance experts with a wide range of expertise, including banking, credit markets, market structure, international finance and behavioral economics.
-The committee advises FINRA on academic research and macroeconomic developments that may impact its regulatory programs.
-EAC members present original research and discuss economic developments to better inform FINRA initiatives.
+The committee advises FINRA on economic, market, and industry developments that may impact FINRA’s regulatory programs.
+EAC members provide insight on a range of issues related to FINRA’s mission of investor protection and market integrity including discussing academic research to better inform FINRA’s initiatives.

 Committee Members: